IPESE/REHO/docs/sections/3_Model.rst

 - Installed capacities for building-level and district-level units
 - Operation time throughout a year
+- Actor-model: Subsidies allocated to tenants and landlords

 These fully characterize the energy flows at building-level and district-level, as well as the financial flows (investments + operational costs).